RAPTOR7762/FritzingCheckPart/README.md

-# Description
+# FritzingCheckPart.py

-FritzingCheckPart.py is a python script which checks parts files for use by the Fritzing EDA program (fritzing.org).
-It started out to correct some of the issues that Fritzing has with the output from the Inkscape (inkscape.org) open source svg editor program.
+FritzingCheckPart.py is a python script which checks parts files for use by the [Fritzing EDA program](fritzing.org).
+It started out to correct some of the issues that Fritzing has with the output from the [Inkscape](inkscape.org) open source svg editor program.
 It then grew in to checking the format of the various file (fzp and svg) that make up a fritzing part.

 As a part of that it also prettyprints xml (with varying success), it does best with postprocessed fritzing svg files, because it understands their